-- 1 Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

-- 2 Remove the following components:
+- 2. Remove the following components:

-- a Stand
+- a) Stand

-- b Back cover
+- b) Back cover

-- c System board shield
+- c) System board shield

-- d Base cover
+- d) Base cover

-- e I/O bracket
+- e) I/O bracket

-- f Speakers
+- f) System fan

-- g Hard drive
+- g) Hard drive

-- h WLAN card
+- h) WLAN card

-- i System board
+- i) System board

-- i PSU
+- j) PSU

-- k PSU fan
+- k) PSU fan

-- I Camera
+- I) Camera

-- Remove the display backlight cable from the routing guides on the display assembly base [1].
+- 3. Remove the display backlight cable from the routing guides on the display assembly base [1].

-- 4 Remove the 12 screws (M3x5) that secure the middle frame and display assembly base to the display panel [2].
+- 4. Remove the 11 screws (M3x5) that secure the middle frame and display assembly base to the display panel [2].

 - NOTE: The screws that secure the middle frame and display assembly base to the display panel are silver in color and etched with "LCD" around the screw holes.

-- 5 Place the system in upright position, holding the display panel and display assembly base, carefully release the display panel from middle frame and display assembly base [1]. - 6 Slide the display backlit cable through the slot on the display assembly base [2]. - 7 Lift the display panel off the middle frame and display assembly base [3].
+- 5. Place the system in upright position, holding the display panel and display assembly base, carefully release the display panel from middle frame and display assembly base [1]. - 6.
+Slide the display backlit cable through the slot on the display assembly base [2]. - 7.
+Lift the display panel off the middle frame and display assembly base [3].